 - Policy on Use and Disclosure of Protected Health Information

 - Request for Amendment/Correction of Protected Health Information

 Health and Wellness records are kept separate from all other academic files to ensure that individual privacy and confidentiality are maintained.
-No information is released without the knowledge and written consent of the individual except for those rare instances identified.
-This notice describes how private health information about you may be used and disclosed by the St. Norbert College Health and Wellness Services and how you can access this information.
-Please review this notice carefully.
+No information is released without the knowledge and written consent of the individual except for those rare instances identified above.
+This notice describes how private health information about you may be used and disclosed by St. Norbert College Health and Wellness Services, and how you can access this information.
+Please review the notice of privacy practices carefully.

 When you visit the Health and Wellness Services, a record consisting of your private health information (PHI) is created.
 Your record is the property of St. Norbert College.
 The information within belongs to you.
 Being aware of what is in your record will help you to make more informed decisions when authorizing disclosure to others.
 In using and disclosing your PHI, it is our objective to follow the Wisconsin state law and the privacy act of the Federal Health Insurance Portability and Accountability Act (HIPAA).
 Your health record serves as:

 - A basis for planning your care and treatment.